edisplay/RCB_TA_notes/week-22-computer-science/graph-traversal/graph/lesson_plan.md

   - teacher drwas diagram on the board
     - a graph is a representation of two things that are related to eachother
     - the official (math) names are vertex for the points and edge for the lines
+    - or you can say node and path

 - What is a graph good for?
   - models the relationship between two things